surabhikhachar/EECS_731_Project_4/EECS_731_Project_4/README.md

 EECS_731_Project_4
 ==============================

-This project is  using regression models to determine scores for teams on an NBA data set taken from FiviveThirtyEight.
+This project is using regression models to determine scores for soccer matches.
+The data for this data set comes from FiveThirtyEight.
+The regression model used is a Random Forest.

+The project closely follows the "cookie cutter" data organization method.

 Project Organization
 ------------